-Antibodies are produced by your immune system when it's exposed to HIV.
-It can take weeks to months for antibodies to become detectable.
-The combination antigen/antibody tests can take two to six weeks after exposure to become positive.
+The immune system makes antibodies when it's exposed to HIV.
+It can take weeks to months for antibodies to show up in blood.
+You may not show a positive result on an antigen-antibody test until 2 to 6 weeks after exposure to HIV.

-Talk to your doctor about which HIV test is right for you.
-If any of these tests are negative, you may still need a follow-up test weeks to months later to confirm the results.
+Talk with your healthcare professional about which HIV test is right for you.
+If any of these tests are negative, you may need a follow-up test weeks to months later to confirm the results.

 Tests to stage disease and treatment

-- Determine whether you need additional testing
+- Decide whether you need other tests.

-If you receive a diagnosis of HIV/AIDS, several tests can help your doctor determine the stage of your disease and the best treatment, including:
+If you get a diagnosis of HIV/AIDS, tests can help your healthcare professional learn the stage of your disease and the best treatment, including: